bdg-tbd/tbd-workshop-1/README.md

 4. Use output variables for configuring Github Actions workflow: `.github/workflows/pull-request.yml`,e.g. :
 ![img.png](doc/figures/workload-identity.png)
-Please do not edit and hardcode these values in a YAML but set the Github Actions secrets instead while preserving the secret names, i.e. `GCP_WORKLOAD_IDENTITY_PROVIDER_NAME` and `GCP_WORKLOAD_IDENTITY_SA_EMAIL`.
+Please do not edit and hardcode these values in a YAML but set the Github Actions secrets instead while preserving the secret names, i.e. `GCP_WORKLOAD_IDENTITY_PROVIDER_NAME`, `GCP_WORKLOAD_IDENTITY_SA_EMAIL` and `INFRACOST_API_KEY`.
 ![img.png](doc/figures/secrets.png)

+5. Register on infracost.io, generate Infracost API key and enter it as `INFRACOST_API_KEY` in secrets on GitHub repository settings.

-5. Install and configure `pre-commit`
+6. Install and configure `pre-commit`
 ```bash
 pre-commit install
 ```

-6. Commit changes, push to a branch and open a PR to **YOUR** repository main/master branch.
+7. Commit changes, push to a branch and open a PR to **YOUR** repository main/master branch.
 If you see a warning like this -- please enable the workflows:
 ![img.png](doc/figures/workflow.png)
 ...and repush your changes!

 Once all Pull Requests checks **have passed** please merge your PR and wait until your release job finishes.
-7. Navigate to the Vertex AI Workbench menu item, find your notebook on the list, press **CONNECT** and follow the instructions
+8. Navigate to the Vertex AI Workbench menu item, find your notebook on the list, press **CONNECT** and follow the instructions
 ![img.png](doc/figures/workbench.png)

-8. Check if `pyspark` kernel exists - if not then in your Jupyterlab enviroment add Python3.8 kernel:
+9. Check if `pyspark` kernel exists - if not then in your Jupyterlab enviroment add Python3.8 kernel:
 ```bash
 python3.8 -m ipykernel install --user --name pyspark
 ```
-9. Run a `Hello-world` PySpark application in a YARN-client mode:
+10. Run a `Hello-world` PySpark application in a YARN-client mode:
 ![img.png](doc/figures/pyspark.png)

-10. Additional tasks using Terraform:
+11. Additional tasks using Terraform:
 <ol type="a">
  <li>Add support for arbitrary machine types and worker nodes for a Dataproc cluster and JupyterLab instance</li>
  <li>Add support for preemptible/spot instances in a Dataproc cluster</li>